sportsdunia logo

 Eddie Howe (Image credit: X/@NUFC)

-The English Manager has done something unexpected with Newcastle United by making them win the Carabao Cup and a trophy for Newcastle after a long wait.
+The Newcastle United manager Eddie Howe, has done something exceptional with the Magpies by making their return to the regular UEFA Champions League.
+And guiding them to lift the Carabao Cup and a trophy for Newcastle after a long wait, beating Liverpool in the final.
 The first major trophy won by an English manager since 2008.
-Since taking over in 2021, he’s transformed Newcastle from relegation candidates into a European contender, showcasing his ability to manage a high-pressure, well-funded club.
+Since taking over in 2021, he’s transformed Newcastle United from relegation candidates into a European contender.

-With a 66.66% win ratio and a major trophy, Howe stands out among English managers.
-His success in the Premier League, where he’s the only English manager to win a major honor recently, cements his top spot.
-His focus on player development and team cohesion has elevated Newcastle’s squad, making them a consistent top-six side in the Premier League.
+The former Bournemouth manager, Howe, is showcasing his ability to manage a high-pressure, well-funded club.
+With a 60% win ratio and a major trophy, Howe stands out among English managers.
+His success in the Premier League, where he’s the only English manager to win a major honour recently, cements his top spot.
+His focus on player development and team cohesion has elevated the Newcastle United squad, making them a consistent top-six side in the Premier League.

-Games Managed48
+Games Managed183

 Total Trophies1

-Win Percentage66.66%
+Win Percentage60%

 Advertisement